ramazanharmaner/Mario-Game/README.md

 Game writed with C#.

 Obj and Resources folders size are bigger than 25MB, Thats why I just added it to the archive.
-Do not forgot the exiting the file thoose folders :)
+Don't forget to extract these files from the rar :)